 - Hair tips become sharpened into points by shaving, and the hair shaft pierces the hair-follicle lining.
 When this happens, it enters the dermis (second living skin-layer), and this causes inflammation or a sore pustule; and

 - Dead skin covers the follicle opening, and growing hair can’t exit at the skin’s surface.

 All of these conditions can lead to pimples and sores because when your hair enters the dermis, your skin treats it like a foreign invader and attacks it.

 This results in tender skin that can develop puss and look like a sore or pimple.
 When it heals, it can leave a mark or permanent scar over time.

-To avoid ingrown hairs, you can use specific products that will help your growing hair exit the follicles and successfully reach the skin’s surface.
+To avoid ingrown hairs, use specific products that will help your growing hair exit the follicles and successfully reach the skin’s surface.

 While ingrown hairs are common among men, you don’t need to suffer.

 Take action to heal your ingrown hairs with the right products and avoid future occurrences and scarring.

 The 4 products I've listed here will give you the right tools to fight ingrown hairs.
 Dr. Bailey